shway0/Gpt/drafts/act_I/chapter_05.md

 Inner Disciple Feng gathered the exploration teams after a brief morning meal.
 "We proceed as planned," he announced.
 "Team One will investigate the eastern section, Team Two the southern approach, and I will lead Team Three to the western chambers.
 Base camp remains fully staffed and on alert for void fluctuations."

-Wei maintained his assigned position with the base camp team, helping prepare equipment that the exploration teams might need upon return.
-As the teams departed toward their designated sections of the ruins, he focused on his internal practice while monitoring the camp perimeter.
+Wei maintained his assigned position with the base camp team, the monitoring bracelet on his wrist ensuring he remained within the central area.
+As the teams departed toward their designated sections of the ruins, he focused on his internal practice while performing the basic tasks he was still permitted to handle.

 "The Echo Chamber forms when sufficient hollowing has occurred in your central meridian," Sutra explained.
 "Unlike conventional cultivation's dantian, which accumulates and compresses spiritual energy, the Echo Chamber expands through absence, creating space where spiritual impressions can resonate without being captured."